twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-20-being-heedful-of-the-qualities-of-the-mind%zh.rst

 “Now, take heed bhikkhus, I caution you thus; Decline and disappearance is the nature of all conditions, Therefore, strive on ceaselessly with discerning and alertness.”

 We have to use it practically (not just listen to the talk only).
 All Buddha-Dhammas can be used.
 Our life can be secure and free from dangers by following it.
 It is the controller of our whole life.
-All our reliable Dhammas could be stopped by loosing sati.
+All our reliable Dhammas could be stopped by losing sati.
 Therefore, the Buddha said that without appamāda someone was like a dead person.
 Don’t measure life with time limits.
 The value of life should be measured with Dhammas.
 With sati, we have the knowing or knowledge.
 Even though we are blind or damaging of our body limbs, etc. and with the knowing and still alive.
 Otherwise, our knowing or knowledge is dead.
 Therefore, sati (appamāda) is very important.
-Do you know how to be old, sick and dying?
+Do you know how to live with ageing, sickness and death?
 Could you be ready for dying?

 With sati, our life values are increasing because it leads to sīla, samādhi and paññā (these three-fold trainings cannot separate from the practice of mindfulness).
 (Sayadaw mentioned the people of Kuru State—now New Delhi area).
-These people were not washing their times.
+These people were not wasting their times.
 Without sati people are using their lives foolishly without benefits.
 They are only slaves to their khandhas and no benefits at all.
 Therefore, life without appamāda is disgusting.
 All unwholesome dhammas will come in if losing the knowing.
 So, it is not different from a dead person.
 Mindful practice is following behind of which our bodies have. (i.e., the four establishments of mindfulness).
 Only possession with sati can be called a human or can be called becoming a human.
 Then as long as with long life will have values (i.e., sīla, samādhi, paññā).
 In this way, the Buddha had arisen for us.
 With the development of Dhamma Power, value of life will be increased.
 As an example, fruits depend on a stalk.
 The fruits become in a random state if the stalk fallen off.
 It will be looked ugly.
 In the same way all human matters are like the fruits and the stalk is like heedfulness (appamāda).
 Therefore, all economies, social matters, etc. are relating to appamāda.

 The working of sati:

 | 1. to reveal the object,
 | 2. to stay with the object,
-| 3. not to loose the object,
+| 3. not to lose the object,
 | 4. not let other object come in, except with the present object or task, just only that,
 |
 | 5. the preceding of knowing and the following of knowing are in contact, not let other object come in between,
 |
 | 6. all the tasks are important; it doesn’t mean do it all at the same time, only for one task which is now just doing.
 If not, you’ll make mistakes and become confused.
 The Buddha-sāsana had arisen for the changing of all the bad things into good things.
 So, we encounter a good life.
 Actually, the khandha is not good because it carries aging, sickness and death with it.
 With the sāsana the life becomes good.
 We can extract goodness from life.
 The most important task is what you are doing now.
 All matters should be kept within sati.
-By loosing sati and it’ll full apart.
+By losing sati and it’ll full apart.
 Therefore, every task is important and every moment has value.
 It becomes samādhi if you put effort with sati.
 With the purified mind becomes paññā.
 One has to be dutiful in Dhamma-duty (i.e., doing everything with sati) to become the insider of the sāsana.
 |

 Without knowledge (knowing), we are deceived by the khandha.
 It will deceive us as permanence, happiness, self and beauty (nicca, sukha, atta, and subha).